 Montessori Climber Pikler Triangle, Ramp, and Arch Set

 If the kiddo you’re shopping for has a tendency to climb on the couches, bookshelves, and pretty much anywhere they’re not supposed to, this Pikler triangle will satisfy their inner gymnast.
 A triangle is a Montessori approach to encouraging the development of movement and gross motor skills, pushing boundaries with their physical strength, and learning more about how their bodies move.
 Plus, it’s hours of active indoor entertainment when there’s inclement weather.
 Each of these climbers is built by hand and can fold up for easy storage.
 The maximum weight it can hold is 125 pounds and is recommended for kids from eight months up to eight years.
 We also love that it comes in different colorways, including the pastel rainbow finish with high-quality, environmentally friendly varnish.

 Bring the playground indoors with this cardboard slide that can be put together as fast as a commercial break (and stores flat so parents can get their living room space back).
-Even though it’s lightweight (it only weighs a pound) and can be moved from room to room with ease, it’s still sturdy enough to hold kids up to 50 pounds.
+Even though it’s lightweight (it only weighs a pound) and can be moved from room to room with ease, it’s still sturdy enough to hold kids up to 50 lbs.
 When the kids get older, and it’s time to toss it, the Pop2Play slide is 100% recyclable.

 As toddlers dive into the world of role-playing, they love to replicate activities that adults do — even chores.
 This mini Dyson vacuum twists, turns, whooshes, and has a working suction function that helps them develop better hand-eye coordination and motor skills.
 The removable debris drawer contains colorful beads that they can pretend are debris.
 Because of the small parts, it’s not recommended for kids under three.